-All international students, professors, and scholars must officially check in with ISS within ten days of arriving in the United States, at the beginning of each semester, and every time they travel abroad and reenter the United States during their time at The New School.
-New students must go to the check-in location specified in their Orientation Schedule (accessible through the New Student Information Page) and bring their immigration documents (I-20/DS-2019, passport, and printout of their electronic I-94 card).
-For more information, see Step-by-Step Procedures for Proper Check-In with ISS.
+All international students, professors, and scholars must officially check in with ISSS within ten days of arriving in the United States during the first semester of their program.
+New students and scholars must complete the online check-in form in their iGlobal page.
+All new students and scholars must upload their immigration documents (I-20/DS-2019, passport, and printout of their electronic I-94 card).

 Attendance at the in-person New International Student Orientation is required by both The New School and the U.S. government.
-During this session, you will learn your rights and responsibilities while in F-1 or J-1 status, learn more about the ISS office, and meet other international students.
-Information about the date and location of the New International Student Orientation is listed in your Orientation Schedule, available on the New Student Information Page.
-Orientation information is also included in the welcome letter by Monique Ngozi Nri, the ISS senior director, that was mailed along with your I-20 or DS-2019.
+During this session, you will learn your rights and responsibilities while in F-1 or J-1 status, learn more about the ISSS office, and meet other international students.
+Information about the date and location of the New International Student Orientation is listed in your orientation schedule, available on the New Student Information Page.
+Orientation information is also included in the welcome letter that was mailed to you along with your I-20 or DS-2019.

 For students entering their program at The New School in the fall semester, there are two New International Student Orientations: a Saturday orientation intended for freshmen and a Tuesday orientation intended for graduate students and transfer students.
 Students need to attend only one of the sessions.
-For students entering their program at The New School in the spring semester, there is only one New International Student Orientation and all are required to attend.
+For students entering their program at The New School in the spring semester, there is only one New International Student Orientation, and all are required to attend.
+Any student who misses orientation must attend a make-up session during their first semester.

-Your New School division (Parsons, NSSR, NSPE, Lang, Mannes, Drama, or Jazz) may have a separate orientation program for new and/or international students that you may be required to attend.
-Attending your divisional orientation program does not fulfill your immigration requirement; you must still attend the ISS New International Student Orientation.
+Your New School college (Parsons, NSSR, NSPE, Lang, Mannes, Drama, or Jazz) may have a separate orientation program for new and/or international students that you may be required to attend.
+Attending your college orientation program does not fulfill your immigration requirement; you must still attend the ISSS New International Student Orientation.

 As you register for classes for your first semester at The New School, please be advised that all F-1 and J-1 students are required to enroll full-time each fall and spring semester.
 Failure to maintain a full course load is a violation of status and may jeopardize your ability to remain in the United States as a student or exchange visitor.
 Exceptions may be made in specific situations, but they must be approved in advance in writing by an international student advisor.
 Only one (1) online course (maximum of 3 credits) can be applied toward full-time enrollment.

-12 credits per semester (all New School divisions)
+12 credits per semester (all New School colleges)

-We also encourage you to take advantage of the ISS workshops described below, which you may find useful in your first semester at The New School.
+We also encourage you to take advantage of the ISSS workshops described below, which you may find useful in your first semester at The New School.

 This interactive session provides information and resources to help international students deal with the effects of culture shock and adjust to life in New York City and The New School.
 Learn about on- and off-campus student activities and get tips for successful social and cultural adjustment.